The official website of Stanford Class Bio 21 – The Science of the Extreme Life of the Sea

 Stephen R. Palumbi, Ph.D.,

-is the Director of the Hopkins Marine Station and the Harold A. Miller Professor of Marine Science at Stanford University.
-He is one of today’s leading marine scientists.
-His previous work has appeared in publications from the New York Times to the Seattle Times, and he has contributed to or been interviewed by the BBC/Animal Planet, the Discovery Channel, the History Channel, and National Geographic.
-His film projects include the BBC series The Future Is Wild, the History channel’s Life after People, and the Short Attention Span Science Theater.
-He is also the author of The Death and Life of Monterey Bay and The Evolution Explosion: How Humans Cause Rapid Evolutionary Change.
+is the Jane and Marshall Steel Professor of Marine Science in the Biology Department of Stanford University at the Hopkins Marine Station in Monterey.
+His research focuses on using genomic tools to understand, conserve and restore marine populations from whales to sharks to corals.
+His research has appeared in over 200 publications, and been featured in outlets from the New York Times to the Seattle His film projects include the PBS series Big Pacific, BBC series The Future Is Wild, the History channel’s Life after People, and the Short Attention Span Science Theater.
+He the author of Extreme Life of the Sea (with Anthony Palumbi), The Death and Life of Monterey Bay (with Caroyln Sotka) and The Evolution Explosion: How Humans Cause Rapid Evolutionary Change.
 Website: http://palumbi.stanford.edu/